GunzyPunzy/Gunnajs-Playbook-ActiveDirectory/README.md

 # Gunnajs-Playbook
-How pentest like a Gunnaj
+How to pentest like a Gunnaj

 ## Tools bby